HEIDI LATSKY (Artistic Director) Read full biography here.

 NICO GONZALES joined Heidi Latsky Dance in 2015 as part of her movement-installation ON DISPLAY.
 He is a graduate of Tisch School of the Arts and has performed works by Merce Cunningham, Bill T. Jones, Ohad Naharin among others.
 Nico also dances with Bryn Cohn + Artists, Rovaco Dance Company and Gwendolyn and Guests (Nourishment project).

 BRENDA GREEN After first completing her BA in Philosophy and her MA in Human Development in Mexico City, Brenda launched her career in dance by obtaining a BA in Contemporary Dance.
 While still in Mexico, she performed in various projects with choreographers Oscar Ruvalcaba, Victor Hugo Reyes and Marco Vasconcelos.
 Additionally, she taught contemporary and improvisation dance classes for two years, and created a choreography titled “Is it uncomfortable for you?”.
 After arriving in the US, she created and conducted a year-long dance therapy workshop at Saint Joseph’s University in Philadelphia.
 Most recently, she participated in the 9/11 Table of Silence tribute directed by Jacqulyn Buglisi.
-Brenda has also been collaborating with Heidi Latsky for the past two years.
+Brenda has also been collaborating with Heidi Latsky since 2015.

 GWENDOLYN GUSSMAN joined HLD in 2015.
 She joined as a member of ON DISPLAY and later shifted her role into being a Global Ambassador of ON DISPLAY for Denver, Colorado in 2016.
 In addition to her work with HLD, Gwendolyn is currently a company dancer with Sean Curran Company, Cherylyn Lavagnino Dance, Roger C. Jeffrey's 'Subtle Changes Inc.', as well as directing her own work entitled, Nourishment.
 Past company credits include Shen Wei Dance Arts and Cleo Parker Robinson Dance Ensemble.

 TERRENCE HEWITT started with Heidi Latsky dance with a project with The AIDS Service Center in 2006 called "Food For Thought".
 He has performed in "Moving Portraits" with the AIDS service center, as well as in work by Dance New Amsterdam.
 He has also had stage and film roles.
-He considers his work in Heidi Latsky's "IF" a highlight and after being in other different projects which I loved "ON DISPLAY has meant a lot to me."
+He considers his work in Heidi Latsky's "IF" "a highlight and after being in other different projects, which I loved, "ON DISPLAY has meant a lot to me."

 ANITA HOLLANDER, SAG-AFTRA National Chair of Performers with Disabilities, began dancing with Heidi Latsky in 2009.
 As an actress/singer/dancer, she has performed throughout Europe, Asia & America, at Carnegie Hall, London’s Half Moon Theatre, NY Shakespeare Festival, Chicago’s Goodman Theatre, the Kennedy Center and The White House.
 A Helen Hayes Award nominee, her appearances include theatre (Still Standing, Ragtime, CATS), TV (Law & Order, OZ, The Sopranos, BBC From The Edge), films (Handsome Harry, Musical Chairs) and dance (HLD & Infinity Dance Theatre).